SETI/rms-website/deploy/README.md

 ## Updating and Deploying non-Git Assets

-Examples of non-Git assets include graphics and other files that support the websites.
+Examples of non-Git assets include graphics and PDFs and other files that support the websites.
 Because these assets are not primarily composed of text, GitHub is not suited as a platform for managing them.
 Instead, the following instructions are to be used when changing these files.

 The general process for deployment of non-Git content is: